 DMV Seizure/Blackout Policy

-It is the policy of the Department of Motor Vehicles, based upon guidance and recommendations from the Medical Advisory Board, that an indivisual must be free of seizures for at least six months in order to establish that medication is effective and/or that none of the medical conditions that may have caused the seizure have reoccurred.
+It is the policy of the Department of Motor Vehicles, based upon guidance and recommendations from the Medical Advisory Board, that an individual must be free of seizures for at least six months in order to establish that medication for the seizure or underlying cause of the seizure is effective and/or that none of the medical conditions that may have caused the seizure have reoccurred.

 Monitoring and Review of the Driver

-Based on the medical information received, the individual will be placed on periodic medical review with DMV and will be required to furnish medical reports every three, six, twelve or twenty-four months.
+Once the individual is licensed to operate a motor vehicle, he/she will be placed on periodic medical review with DMV based on the medical information received, and will be required to furnish medical reports to DMV every three, six, twelve or twenty-four months.
+DMV may impose additional requirements on the individual depending on the information received by the agency.

-If an individual is currently licensed and DMV is notified that this individual has experienced a seizure, his/her driving privilege will be suspended for a period of 6 months from the date of the last episode.
-At the end of the 6-month period, a DMV Customer Medical Report (MED-2) with Parts A, F and the Customer Information Sections completed) is required to determine if the individual’s driving privilege may be reinstated.
+If an individual is currently licensed and DMV is notified that this individual has experienced a seizure, his/her driving privilege will be suspended for a period of six months from the date of the last episode.
+At the end of the six-month period, the individual must submit a Customer Medical Report (MED-2) to DMV with Parts A, F and the Customer Information Sections completed so that the agency may determine whether the individual’s driving privilege may be reinstated.
+DMV may also impose additional requirements on the individual depending on the information received by the agency.

 Unexplained Blackout/Loss of Consciousness

-If an individual suffers an unexplained blackout or loss of consciousness (negative medical work-up with no defined cause), DMV will suspend the driving privilege for a period of 6 months from the date of the unexplained blackout or loss of consciousness.
+If an individual suffers an unexplained blackout or loss of consciousness (negative medical work-up with no defined cause), DMV will suspend the driving privilege for a period of 6 months from the date of the unexplained blackout, alteration of awareness, or loss of consciousness.

-At the end of the 6-month suspension period, the driver is required to furnish a medical report to indicate that the driver was examined exactly 6 months from the date of his/her last blackout or loss of consciousness and has not suffered a subsequent blackout or loss of consciousness since that date.
+At the end of the 6-month suspension period, the driver is required to furnish a medical report to indicate that he/she was examined exactly 6 months from the date of his/her last blackout or loss of consciousness and has not suffered a subsequent blackout or loss of consciousness since that date.
+DMV may also impose additional requirements on the individual depending on the information received by the agency.

 Isolated (Single-Event) Seizures

-If an individual has an isolated (single-event) seizure with a clearly identified cause for which treatment has been completed and there is no risk of reoccurrence, the suspension period may be reduced to 3 months provided that there is documentation that the individual is now stable and no unfavorable conditions were noted.
+If an individual has an isolated (single-event) seizure with a clearly identified cause for which treatment has been completed and with no risk of reoccurrence, the suspension period may be reduced to three months provided there is documentation from the individual’s neurologist that the individual is now stable and no unfavorable conditions have been noted.
 Unfavorable conditions include, but are not limited to:

 - A positive family history of seizures